 Use in Cancer

-- Gastrointestinal stromal tumor (GIST) that cannot be removed by surgery or has metastasized (spread to other parts of the body).
-It is used in adults whose disease has certain mutations in the PDGFRA gene.
+- Gastrointestinal stromal tumor (GIST) that cannot be removed by surgery or has metastasized (spread to other parts of the body) and has certain mutations in the PDGFRA gene.

 Avapritinib is also being studied in the treatment of other conditions and other types of cancer.